nadavushka-dev/ShleimelColide/README.md

 ## About

-All Shliemel wanted was to buy milk for his ol' bird at home.
+All Shleimel wanted was to buy milk for his ol' bird at home.
 Simple task, right?
 WRONG.

 Somehow, somewhere between the couch and the grocery store, things went absolutely sideways.
 Now he's stuck in the most bizarre situation imaginable - monsters are spawning left and right, and they just keep coming!
 No one knows why.
 No one knows how.
-But it is not Shliemel's fault!!
+But it is not Shleimel's fault!!
 Now he needs to dodge, weave, and survive this absolute nonsense while clutching his shopping list.

 Will he get the milk?
 Will he make it home?
 Will his woman ever forgive him for being late?
 Find out in this bizarre game where a simple errand turns into the adventure **nobody asked for!**